bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 Give the public address to the sender.
 After the BSQ is sent, you can check block explorers for the status of the transaction.
-There is no support (yet) to check the balance of an individual BSQ address in your wallet, but you can check your BSQ wallet’s balance to see when the new funds arrive:
+There is no support (yet) to check the balance of an individual BSQ address in your wallet, but you can check your BSQ wallet’s balance to determine if the new funds have arrived:
 ```
 $ ./bisq-cli --password=xyz --port=9999 getbalance --currency-code=bsq
 ```